pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 ## Message Abstraction

-Packets were still being constructed on the fly, so I wanted to build out a nicer and more standardized networking layer.
+When sending packets to the client, most were still being constructed on the fly and I wanted to clean that up.
 The idea was to use structs for messages, so there's less mental overhead and room for error when making them.
 The end result is a higher level interface that looks more like this: